A Tale of Two Springfields: Production

 The episode was pitched by John Frink and Don Payne.
 The episode was inspired by Don Payne's mother's neighborhood, where one side would spread rumors about the other side.
 Larry Doyle then pitched that the sides split apart because of different area codes.
 During production the staff did not want one side to be slobs like Homer Simpson and the other snobs like Mr. Burns, but this ended up happening in the final product.
 The writers later created a website about what badgers eat.

 The phone from the educational cartoon was voiced by Dan Castellaneta.
-Pete Townshend did not guest star in the episode as he did not know he would be providing his own voice and assumed someone else would, as in Yellow Submarine.
-Roger Daltrey, John Entwistle and Pete's brother Paul Townshend provided guest voices in the episode.
+The Who's singer Roger Daltrey and bassist John Entwistle made guest appearances in the episode; however, guitarist Pete Townshend did not appear because he did not know he was expected to provide his own voice and assumed someone else would, as in Yellow Submarine.
+Pete's brother Paul Townshend appeared as an additional guest voice instead.
 After a number of calls were made by the show's casting director in Los Angeles to the Who's managers in London, the group agreed to appear on the show.
 The Who recorded their lines in England, but weighed in on script details.
-During the production the staff decided to animate Keith Moon in honor of him since he died in 1978 instead of the Who's current drummer Zak Starkey.
+During production the staff decided against including Zak Starkey, who has played drums for the Who since 1996, and chose instead to animate the band's original drummer Keith Moon as a tribute.